Chefchaouen. The beautiful “blue city” in the Rif Mountains of northwest Morocco.

-On a sunny day, the sunshine provides the perfect lighting to highlight the blue walls for those vibrant photographs you probably came here to take.
-No filter necessary.
+A sunny day provides the perfect lighting to highlight the blue walls for those vibrant photographs you probably came here to take.
+No filter is necessary.

 Some streets are bluer than others; some have more decorations, while some have a more local feel – Explore.